twowaits/SDE-Interview-Questions/Microsoft/README.md

     1. Set should contain consecutive numbers
     1. No digit can be used more than once.
     1. The number in the set should not be more than Y.
+-Write a program to check if a binary tree is BST or not.